Niacin for Cats

 What side effects might a niacin supplement cause in cats?

 Potential side effects include stomach upset and skin irritation, especially with excessive intake or overlapping products.
 Some cats also react to flavorings or fillers, which can look like a “vitamin reaction” but is really a formulation issue.
+If signs appear, stop the new product and call your veterinarian.

 Can niacin interact with other supplements my cat takes?